-Regular calcite can show an obvious hexagonal form while some calcites develop in rhombic crystals, so they are identified as trigonal crystals.
-You have undoubtedly seen this in some rhodochrosite specimens, which is another carbonate.
-This mineral type shows the same two hexagonal systems.
 When we describe a mineral, we may start by naming its crystal system.
-But we need to use terms that describe the specimen in far more detail, and that’s when we describe the mineral’s crystal habits.
+But we need to use terms that describe the specimen in far more detail by describing the mineral’s crystal habits.
 Native copper is an example of this.
 It is a cubic or isometric mineral.

 Calcite's Unique Crystal Growth

-These different crystal forms, all in the hexagonal-trigonal system, have their growth controlled in large part by the temperature of the environment where they form.
+These different crystal forms, all in the hexagonal-trigonal system, have their growth controlled mostly by the temperature of the environment.
 The five basic forms calcite takes in crystals are scalenohedrons or dog tooth, tabular, simple hexagonal, rhombic, or disc-like or poker chip form.
 They are all hexagonal but are not always easily recognized.
-This is because some crystal habits are dramatically different from the textbook hexagonal shape due to different environmental temperatures.

 Another popular mineral that shows a wide variation in crystal form is fluorite.
-Keep in mind that a major influence on the form of a fluorite crystal within its particular system is determined in part by the interplaner distance, which is affected by the energy available during crystallization.
+A major influence on the form of a fluorite crystal is the interplanar distance, which is affected by the energy available during crystallization.

 As in calcite, and other species, the variation from low to high energy also affects the complexity of the fluorite crystal formation.

 Molecules first attach to the top outer edge of the growing crystal then continue the growth by filling in the spaces.
 A sudden stop in the availability of molecules leaves the crystal with a partially filled crown.
-Also, in some cases, this unavailability of molecules results in a termination with crystals around the top edges of the prism faces, and the center of the termination unfinished.
+In some cases, lack of molecules results in crystals around the top edges of the prism faces and leaves the center of the termination unfinished.

-There are several unknown factors taking place during the growth of crystals, which contribute to the crystal habits established, particularly if the growth is a bit unusual for the species.
-Among the factors are imperfections that can occur during growth.
-All it takes is one atom or molecule to fail to fit precisely where it belongs, and the result can be a change in growth.
+There are other factors, such as imperfections, that can influence crystal growth.
+All it takes is one atom or molecule to fail to fit precisely where it belongs and the result can be a change in growth.
 Sometimes the imperfection marks the beginning of another crystal.

-Among the minerals that exemplify this process, and one of my favorites is rhodochrosite.
-It forms in layers or bands, as well as stalactites of the same species.
-A change in the composition of such a mineral often takes place, as impurities may enter the solution
+Rhodochrosite exemplifies this process.
+It forms in layers or bands, as well as stalactites.
+A change in the composition often takes place as impurities may enter the solution

 during the deposition process.

 Botryoidal minerals like malachite, hematite, and smithsonite tend to grow a myriad of crystals, rather than a single or small cluster.
-They tend to develop spherulites around points of nucleation, and these tiny clusters of molecules attract like molecules equally from all directions.
+They develop spherulites around points of nucleation.
+These tiny clusters of molecules attract like molecules equally from all directions.
 This process allows many small crystals to form at the same time.
-Fan-like growths developing next to each other such are common.
+Fan-like growths developing next to each other are common.

 Crystal growth habits are an integral part of our ability to identify a mineral.
-Hopefully, you’ll be more encouraged to delve more deeply into the subject of crystal habits.
-After all, they are what make minerals in our collections more interesting.
+After all, crystal habits are what make mineral collections more interesting.